Mahasweta-usc/NLP4GOV/README.md

 ### Categorizing Institutional Components (ABDICO_clustering.ipynb)

 Semantic clustering and categorizing of dominant actors, resources and activities.
-Helps identify scope of governance activities, levels of regulation, and distribution of power and responsibilities in an institution.
+Helps identify scope of governance activities, levels of regulation, and distribution of power and responsibilities in a institutional networks.

 **Input** : main.csv file where columns contain a policy's "Attribute", "Object", "Deontic" and "Aim" respectively.
 These could be human annotations or outputs from the ABDICO parsing notebook